ramratangupta/Technology-REACT-Framework/README.md

 ### 6. Why should I use React?

-* To create codebase maintainable in long term as it usages re usable component
+* To create code base maintainable in long term as it usages re usable component

 * To create single page application